fuzzylogicxx/fuzzylogic/posts/weekend-log-7th-june-2024.md

 To unwind after that week, Friday night consisted of watching Scotland play Finland at Hampden.
 A 2–2 draw to send Steve Clarke’s men off to the Euros.

 On Saturday morning I headed to Cathkin Braes for a walk with Rudy.
 What a view you get up there!
 You can see pretty much the entire city, and beyond as far as Ben Lomond.

+Later that day I visited Davie at his mum’s place in Troon.
+He’s over visiting following George’s death.
+We went to River Garden Cafe, Auchencruich for lunch and chatted about family and life.

+bad news about Mel, magic dinner at Maison Glaschu, drop Rudy at gran’s, FHC father Louis, back at M&L’s in BofA, dinner at home.